Edmonton-Gold Bar

 Edmonton-Gold Bar is a provincial electoral district, in Alberta, Canada.
 The district is one of 87 in the province mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting.
 The district is primarily urban and located in the central east portion of city of Edmonton.
 It was created in the 1971 boundary redistribution from part of Strathcona East.

-In addition to its namesake neighborhood of Gold Bar, the riding also contains the neighborhoods of Capilano, Fulton Place, Terrace Heights, Forest Heights, Ottewell, Kenilworth, Holyrood, Avonmore, King Edward Park, Cloverdale, Bonnie Doon, Idylwylde & Strathearn.
+In addition to its namesake neighbourhood of Gold Bar, the riding also contains the neighbourhoods of Capilano, Fulton Place, Terrace Heights, Forest Heights, Ottewell, Kenilworth, Holyrood, Avonmore, King Edward Park, Cloverdale, Bonnie Doon, Idylwylde, and Strathearn.

 The district is currently represented by Marlin Schmidt of the Alberta NDP.

 History

 The electoral district was created in the 1971 boundary redistribution from the old electoral district of Strathcona East.

 The 2010 boundary redistribution saw significant changes to the riding.
 All the land north of the North Saskatchewan River was ceded to Edmonton-Highlands-Norwood, while the south boundary was moved from 92 Avenue to 82 Avenue to the Canadian Pacific Rail line to 63 Avenue into Edmonton-Mill Creek.
-The west boundary changed from Connors Road to travel through the Mill Creek Ravine further west in Edmonton-Strathcona.
+The west boundary changed from Connors Road to travel through the Mill Creek Ravine.
+Its neighbour to the west is Edmonton-Strathcona.